kiike/pbns/README.md

 # License and contributions

-The Pushbullet.com logo under `resources` directory is property of Pushbullet, Inc.
+The Pushbullet.com logo under `resources` directory is property of Pushbullet, Inc. This project is in no way endorsed nor affiliated with Pushbullet.

-This project is licensed under the ISC license.
+This project's code is licensed under the ISC license.
 For details, see the `LICENSE` file.

 I welcome contributions and suggestions very much.
 Please file bugs and (pull) requests!